top of page

 Sun Ranch Owners’ Association (SROA) is a nonprofit organization incorporated under the laws of the State of Washington on

-December 31, 1969, and operates under the association bylaws subject to the Declaration of Covenants that are part of the Cape Labelle and Lyman Lake plats of Sun Ranch as filed with Okanogan County, Washington, on April 6, 1970, in Volume 222 of Deeds, pages 250 through 259 (auditor's File No. 572520 for the Cape Labelle plat, and repeated November 9, 1970 for the Lyman Lake plat under
+December 31, 1969, and operates under the association bylaws subject to the Declaration of Covenants that are part of the Cape Labelle and Lyman Lake plats of Sun Ranch as filed with Okanogan County, Washington, on April 6, 1970, in Volume 222 of Deeds, pages 250 through 259 (auditor's File No. 572520 for the Cape Labelle plat, and repeated November 9, 1970 for the Lyman Lake plat under Auditor's File No. 576689).
+The Association is not a real estate sales or development organization.

 The association is located in Aeneas Valley, near the small town of Tonasket in north central Washington state.
 From Tonasket, go about 13 miles east on Highway 20 then turn right onto Aeneas Valley Road, which is the first paved road from Tonasket.
 Our Sun Ranch “Headquarters” area is about 12 miles in, at 1183 Aeneas Valley Road.